-First day of pay period coinciding with or next following the date on which the eligibility service requirements are met.
+1st of month coinciding with or next following date of eligibility.
 See the Plan Administrator for additional information if you are not sure if this affects you.

 Reclassified Employee

 Regardless of the above, if it is determined that your Employer erroneously classified you as a non-Employee and you should have been treated as an Employee, you are not entitled to participate in the Plan.